Death Classification: Line of Duty Death

 On January 6, 1908, David Anderson was arrested and held to the Grand Jury by the Coroner for murder.
 John Dennin and Joseph Lemke were also arrested and held to the Grand Jury by the Coroner as accessories.
 Dennin and Anderson were tried, convicted and on July 1, 1908 sentenced.
 Dennin received 14 years in the Illinois State Penitentiary at Joliet and Anderson was to hang on October 16, 1908.
 On May, 19, 1909, Lemke’s case was stricken off the record.
 Anderson, who was sentenced to hang, was granted a stay of execution pending the hearing of an appeal to the Supreme Court, it is unknown what the outcome of the appeal was.

-Officer Callahan was waked at his residence located at 1349 West Congress Street (present day 3027 West Congress Street) and his funeral mass was held at Our Lady of Sorrow Church located at 3121 West Jackson Boulevard.
+Officer Callahan was waked at his residence located at 1349 West Congress Street (present day 3027 West Congress Street).
+His funeral mass was held at Our Lady of Sorrow Church located at 3121 West Jackson Boulevard.
 He was laid to rest on January 7, 1908 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot N6, Block 35, Section Y.

 Patrolman Michael D. Callahan, born October 7, 1879, received his Probationary Appointment to the Chicago Police Department on April 9, 1906.